 Bordier & Cie.
 (Singapore) MD Carolyn Leng Casts her Expert Eye over HNW and UHNW Investment Trends in Asia

 It was only on August 15 of 2022 that Carolyn Leng was appointed as Managing Director of Bordier & Cie (Singapore), but she brought with her many years of experience of private banking in the region, including formerly as head of Maybank’s private banking operations since 2019.
-She lent her expertise to a panel discussion on investments at the Hubbis Investment Solutions Forum in Singapore on September 14, and we have briefly summarised some of her observations from that discussion in this short review.
+She lent her expertise to a panel discussion on investments at the Hubbis Forum in Singapore, and we have briefly summarised some of her observations from that discussion in this short review.

 Geneva-headquartered Bordier & Cie has offices in six countries worldwide, with Singapore as its hub for ASEAN and further afield in Asia.